Stage (theatre): Proscenium stage

 The proscenium, in conjunction with stage curtains called legs, conceals the sides of the stage, which are known as the wings.
-The wings may be used by theatre personnel during performances and as storage spaces for scenery and theatrical properties.
+The wings may be used by theatre personnel during performances and as storage spaces for scenery and props.
 Several rows of short curtains across the top of the stage, called teasers, hide the backdrops, which in turn are hidden above the stage in the fly system loft until ready for use.

 Often, a stage may extend in front of the proscenium arch which offers additional playing area to the actors.
 This area is referred to as the apron.
 Underneath and in front of the apron is sometimes an orchestra pit which is used by musicians during musicals and operas.
 The orchestra pit may sometimes be covered and used as an additional playing space in order to bring the actors closer to the audience.
 The stage is often raised higher than the audience.
 Space above some proscenium stages may include a flyloft where curtains, scenery, and battens supporting a variety of lighting instruments may hang.

 The numerous advantages of the proscenium stage have led to its popularity in the West.
 Many theatrical properties and scenery may be utilized.
 Backdrops, curtains and lighting can be used to greater effect without risk of rigging being visible to the audience.
 Entrances and exits can be made more graceful; surprise becomes possible.
 The actors only have to concentrate on playing to the audience in one direction.

 Boxes are a feature of more modern stage designs in which temporary walls are built inside any proscenium stage, at a slight angle to the original walls, in order to allow audience members located to the left or right of the proscenium (the further out, the larger the angle) to see the entirety of the stage.
-They enable the creation of rat runs around the back of the stage, which are when cast members have to walk between entrances and exits without being seen by the audience.
+They enable "rat runs" around the back of the stage, when cast members have to move between exits and entrances without being seen by the audience.

 Theatre in the round

 This type of stage is located in the centre of the audience, with the audience facing it from all sides.
 The audience is placed close to the action, which provides a feeling of intimacy and involvement.
+Entrances and exits of characters from the stage, if any, must be through the audience or from under or above the stage.

 In-the-round stages require special considerations in production, such as: